What is a Data Management and Sharing Plan?

-A data management plan, or DMP, is a formal document that outlines how data will be handled during and after a research project.
+A data management and sharing plan, or DMS Plan, is a document that outlines how data will be handled during and after a research project.
 Many funding agencies, especially government sources, require a DMP as part of their application processes.
 Even if you are not seeking funding for your research, documenting a plan for your research data is a best practice and will help your data comply with Harvard's policies for responsible data management.

-A DMP is a living document: Research is all about discovery, and the process of conducting research sometimes requires you to revise your intended path.
-Your DMP is a living document that you may need to alter to reflect changes in your research.
-Remember, any time your research plans change, you should review your DMP to ensure that it meets your needs.
+A DMS Plan is a living document: Research is all about discovery, and the process of conducting research sometimes requires you to revise your intended path.
+Your DMS Plan is a living document that you may need to alter to reflect changes in your research.
+Remember, any time your research plans change, you should review your DMS Plan to ensure that it meets your needs.

-Funding agencies, including the National Science Foundation (NSF) and the National Institutes of Health (NIH), have laid out specific criteria for what should be included in a data management plan.
+Funding agencies, including the National Science Foundation (NSF) and the National Institutes of Health (NIH), have laid out specific criteria for what should be included in a data management and sharing plan.

 If you would like assistance completing a data management plan for a grant proposal, see if you are eligible for Countway Library's Data Management Plan Review Service.